 Bringing pets and certain food items are forbidden.
 Leaving litter or taking even shells is strictly prohibited.

 Every tourist who visits The Similan Islands must pay a National Marine Park entry fee.
 Locals pay less than foreigners.
 The fee ($16USD as of 2018) is used to pay to protect the marine park from illegal activities such as fishing.
+From 2018, a strict limit of how many people can be within the park was introduced.
+And to control this fairly, the authorities introduced a ticketing system.
+Everyone's tickets need to be bought at least 24 hours before departure, and they are not transferrable.

 Island hopping at the Similans is not normally possible.